 Female Urology at Mount Sinai

 Under the leadership of Dr. Neil Grafstein, Director of Reconstructive Urology, Female Urology and Voiding Disorders, Mount Sinai’s Department of Urology’s world-class incontinence and reconstructive urology program provides specialized care for a broad spectrum of female neurologic and non-neurologic voiding dysfunction disorders.
-Dr. Grafstein is a renowned expert in the management of women’s incontinence problems.
+Dr. Grafstein is a renowned expert in the management of women’s incontinence problems and board certified in Female Pelvic Medicine and Reconstructive Surgery.
+He is the only urologist at Mount Sinai Hospital to have this certification in Mount Sinai Hospital.
 Using minimally invasive procedures whenever possible, Dr. Grafstein has been highly successful in helping women with incontinence, pelvic organ prolapse, and other urogynecologic disorders resume a full and active lifestyle.

 Urinary incontinence (the inability to control urination) affects 25 to 45 percent of women.
 It is not only older women who suffer from urinary incontinence, although the incidence of the condition does increase with age.
 That said, incontinence is not a normal part of aging and treatment should be sought to restore quality of life.

 - Urge incontinence (overactive bladder) is the sudden need to urinate due to bladder spasms or contractions (a sensation that urine will be lost if you do not reach the bathroom in time

 - Stress incontinence occurs during physical activity or motion, such as when you laugh, sneeze, cough, or run, or perform other activities that exert pressure on your bladder.

 - Mixed incontinence is the combination of stress and urge incontinence.

 - Overflow incontinence is the inability to empty your bladder fully accompanied by urine leakage or dribbling.